Studio20 – What’s Possible

 I believe in keeping billing fair, flexible and transparent.

-No rigid package fees — instead, I bill monthly based on the project timeline.
-For example, if a project takes three months, each month one-third of the total is invoiced.
+• There are no rigid package fees.
+Instead, payments are spread out based on the project timeline.
+For example, if a project takes three months, one-third of the total is invoiced each month.

-An initial upfront payment is always required before design work begins.
-For smaller sessions (like Orientation or Starter Websites), this is the full fee.
-For larger projects, the first installment (usually around one-third of the total) is paid upfront.
+• An initial upfront payment is required before design work begins.
+For smaller projects (like an Orientation, Clarity & Connection Session or Starter Website), this is the full fee.
+For larger projects, the first installment — usually around one-third of the total — is paid upfront.

-Work continues once each monthly invoice is paid.
+• Work continues once each invoice is settled.

-Smaller installments are possible (with a 15% surcharge for extra administration).
+• Smaller installments are possible, with a 15% surcharge to cover additional administration.

 This way, the practical side is clear — so we can focus our energy on the creative journey ahead.
 Still have questions?
 Simply contact me.